March 21-25 is Severe Weather Awareness Week in Iowa

 The annual statewide tornado drill will take place on Wed., March 23, beginning at 10 a.m.
 In the event of severe weather, the drill will be postponed to March 24 at 10 a.m.

-Additional information about the tornado drill can be found on local NWS websites.
+Additional information about the tornado drill can be found on local NWS-DM website.

 Follow HSEMD, IEMA, and NWS on social media using the hashtag #IAwx and #ReadyIowa.